 - Medications, such as antidepressants and sedatives, which may change how the body regulates temperature.

-The cost of oil may be down this year, but a person on a fixed income (like many elderly people) may still worry about their heating bills and try to cut back.
-In addition, some elderly people may not be able to tell you they feel cold, may not be able to simply reach for a sweater or blanket or, especially if they have dementia, may not even realize it when they’re cold.
+Some elderly people may not be able to tell you they feel cold, may not be able to simply reach for a sweater or blanket or, especially if they have dementia, may not even realize it when they’re cold.